Why Go to the North Fork of Long Island Now?

 EAT: 1943 Pizza Bar, Greenport

-The pies are made right before your very eyes and then shoved in a glowing ember brick oven to bake and crisp up and emerge perfectly charred.
+The wood-fired pies at 1943 Pizza Bar are made right before your very eyes and then shoved in a glowing ember brick oven to bake and crisp up and emerge perfectly charred.
 Awesome.
+Even better, they deliver right to your table at Brix & Rye, should you wish to have a classic cocktail with your slices.

 EAT/OLD SCHOOL: Claudio’s Greenport